dperiwal/InstagramViewer/README.md

      android-async-http-1.4.6.jar
      picasso-2.3.4.jar

-The gif file DamodarInstgramViewer1.gif shows the working of the app in an emulator.
+The gif file <a href="file:\\DamodarInstgramViewer1.gif">DamodarInstgramViewer1.gif</a> shows the working of the app in an emulator.

+GIF created with LiceCap.